The Easiest SAT Subject Tests

 Let’s say you’re a student who got an A in AP Chemistry and a 4 on the AP exam.
-And you always get an A in English and anticipate doing very well on your AP English Literature exam.
-You’re considering taking the SAT Subject Test in Chemistry.
-But you already have a great Mathematics Level 2 Subject Test score and a great Biology-Molecular Subject Test score.
-So you just want a third strong score.
-Should you take the SAT Subject Test in Literature or Chemistry?
+You always get an A in English, so you anticipate doing very well on your AP English Literature exam.
+Because you did well in AP Chem, you’re also considering taking the SAT Subject Test in Chemistry.
+But here’s the catch: you already have a great Mathematics Level 2 Subject Test score and a great Biology-Molecular Subject Test score.
+Ultimately, you just want a third strong score.

-It’s easy to say that you should take both but, the fact is, you’d have to then prepare for both when it might be better at this point to focus only on succeeding on one.
-The fact is, while a great score on the SAT Subject Test in Literature would show your breadth of talents across subject matters (you’d then have SAT Subject Test scores in math, literature, and science), if you find the Chemistry Subject Test easier, take the SAT Subject Test in Chemistry.
+At first blush, it’s easy to say you should just take both.
+But think about it: that means you’d have to prepare for both, which means twice as much time making study guides, taking practice tests, and working on your test prep.
+If you already have two strong scores, you’re likely better off focusing solely on succeeding on one.
+The fact is, while a great score on the SAT Subject Test in Literature would show your breadth of talents across subject matters (you’d then have SAT Subject Test scores in math, literature, and science), if you find the Chemistry Subject Test easier, you should take it.

-The average scores are not consistent across all SAT Subject Tests.
+It’s also important to consider context, as average scores vary widely across the different Subject Tests.
 For instance, on the SAT Subject Test in Literature, the average score is a low 580, while on the SAT Subject Test in Chemistry, it’s a 638.
 Chemistry is a test that precludes a number of students as so many students find the subject matter difficult.
-The Chemistry SAT Subject Test is thus an opportunity for you to shine.
-On the SAT Subject Tests in which the average scores are high, the student can get more questions wrong than on say, the SAT Subject Test in Literature, and still get a great score well into the 700s!
+This makes the Chemistry SAT Subject Test a perfect opportunity for you to shine.
+On tests like this, where the average scores are high, you can get more questions wrong than on a test like Literature and still get a great score well into the 700s!

 Incidentally, the same is true of many of the SAT Subject Tests in language.
 In Chinese with Listening, for instance, the average score is a 763.
 Students who take this exam are typically fluent in Chinese.
 Maybe the students were born in China or their parents speak Chinese at home.
-The average score for the SAT Subject Test in Korean with Listening is high as well with the same average of 763.
-And it’s not as though the colleges care about the average scores.
-They care about your scores and, if they’re high, you’ll improve your chances for admission to a highly selective college.
+The average score for the SAT Subject Test in Korean with Listening is high as well, with the same average of 763.
+And it’s not as though the colleges care about the average scores — they care about your scores, and if they’re high, you’ll improve your chances for admission to a highly selective college.